 During 2008, we made two acquisitions.
-On June 30, 2008, we acquired our partner's 51% interest in a transducers manufacturing joint venture in India for approximately \$9.6 million.
+On June 30, 2008, we acquired Sanmar Group's 51% interest in Vishay Sanmar Limited, a transducers manufacturing joint venture in India for approximately \$9.6 million, making the renamed Vishay Transducers Limited a wholly owned subsidiary.
+Sanmar Group is a major industrial company based in Chennai India, which has no affiliation with Vishay other than its former co-ownership of the joint venture.
+Vishay initially acquired its interest in this joint venture as part of the acquisition of Sensortronics in 2002.
 The transaction was funded using cash on-hand.

 On July 23, 2008, we acquired Powertron GmbH, a manufacturer of specialty precision resistors, for approximately \$14.7 million, including the repayment of certain debt of Powertron.
 The transaction was funded using cash provided by Vishay Intertechnology.